victorazangu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-creates a directory with specifc permmisions chgrp changes the group permmision chown vincent:staff * changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+creates a directory with specifc permmisions chgrp changes the group permmision chown vincent:staff * changes the owner to vincent and the group owner to staff for all the files and directories in the working directory chown -h vincent:staff _hello changes the owner and the group owner of _hello to vincent and staff respectively changes the owner and the group owner of _hello to vincent and staff respectively